thomasbad/FilmExplorerSample/README.md

 # FilmExplorerSample
-Another homework as sample to explore the and add data within Android and SQLite
+Another homework as sample to explore how to interact with the local database in the android